-In December 2012 the IAEA and the Fukushima Prefecture signed an agreement titled Practical Arrangements between Fukushima Prefecture and the International Atomic Energy Agency on Cooperation in the Area of Radiation Monitoring and Remediation (hereinafter referred to as 'Practical Arrangements').
-The objective of the Practical Arrangements is to define the framework for cooperation between the Prefecture and the IAEA and for the IAEA to provide broad and extensive assistance to the Prefecture in areas related to radiation monitoring and remediation in order to ensure on-going protection of people and the environment from ionizing radiation resulting from the 2011 Fukushima Daiichi accident.
+In December 2012 the IAEA and the Prefecture signed an agreement titled Practical Arrangements between Fukushima Prefecture and the International Atomic Energy Agency on Cooperation in the Area of Radiation Monitoring and Remediation (hereinafter referred to as 'Practical Arrangements').
+The objective of the Practical Arrangements is to define the framework for cooperation between the Prefecture and the IAEA and for the IAEA to provide broad and extensive assistance to the Prefecture in areas related to radiation monitoring and remediation in order to ensure ongoing protection of people and the environment from ionizing radiation resulting from the 2011 Fukushima Daiichi accident.
 The Practical Arrangements were modified and extended in April/May 2016 and again in December 2017 to consider other areas of work and activities in which cooperation may be pursued.

-Cooperation under the Practical Arrangements is designed to complement existing Japanese activities and to provide immediate assistance and support which will be of direct benefit to residents of the Fukushima Prefecture as well as visitors to the Prefecture.
+Cooperation under the Practical Arrangements is designed to complement existing Japanese activities and to provide immediate assistance and support which will be of direct benefit to residents of the Prefecture as well as visitors to the Prefecture.

-This document is an Executive Summary of the 'Mid Term Summary Report', which summarizes the current status and progress made in the activities conducted under the Practical Arrangements from 2013 through Spring 2020.
-The Mid Term Summary report' supersedes the 5 Year Summary Report, which covered progress from 2013 through 2017.
+This document is an Executive Summary of the 'Final Summary Report', which summarizes the status and progress made in the activities conducted under the Practical Arrangements from 2013 through the end of 2022.
+The Final Summary report' supersedes the Mid Term Summary Report, which covered progress from 2013 through Spring 2020.

 Over the period that the Practical Arrangements have been in place, the most important exposure pathway for people is external radiation emitted by radiocaesium (137Cs and 134Cs), which is present in both the terrestrial and aquatic ecosystems.
-Radiocaesium levels in the environment, and the associated doses to people will continue to decline without human intervention as a result of radiocaesium into soil and sediments.
+Radiocaesium levels in the environment, and the associated doses to people will continue to decline without human intervention as a result of radioactive decay of radiocaesium, the removal of radiocaesium by weathering from surfaces and migration of radiocaesium into soil and sediments.
 In addition, radiocaesium levels in the terrestrial and aquatic ecosystems, and the associated doses to people, have declined due to remediation activities undertaken by the Prefecture.
 Since the Fukushima Daiichi accident, the Prefecture has performed significant remediation activities and has safely been safely managing the resulting radioactive waste.